Automating Xojo Web 2 Deployments on macOS or Linux

 Workaround to automate the upload process of Xojo Web 2

 But there is hope!
-With the following approach you can mimic the Xojo Cloud behavior.
-All you need to do, is "Building" your project under Linux and the upload will be done automatically:
+With the following approach, you can mimic the Xojo Cloud behaviour.
+All you need to do is “Build” your project under Linux and the upload will be done automatically:

 Preparing your Xojo Web 2 project

 First, you need to add a “build step”.
 Call it “deployToServer”.
 It is important to place this step after(!) your build step (you can use dragging to adjust the position).